Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Why Not Remove the FDA from the Expanded Access Process?

 Here is a good example of why FDA oversight of drug safety is necessary.
 In 1962, thousands of children in dozens of countries (outside the United States) were born with severe birth defects to mothers who had taken thalidomide to treat morning sickness during pregnancy.
 This spurred FDA regulations requiring drug companies to prove that their products are both safe and effective before they would be approved.
 The thalidomide tragedy demonstrated the unexpected yet devastating potential toxicities associated with drug treatment.
-Bear in mind that there will always be hucksters and snake oil salespeople peddling “cures” to vulnerable people looking for treatment.
+Bear in mind that there will always be unethical people peddling “cures” to vulnerable people looking for treatment.
 (For a current example, look at the virtually unregulated field of stem cell “therapies,” which have been portrayed as cures for nearly everything.)
 The FDA tracks safety in addition to effectiveness of investigational treatments, helping to prevent an increase in attempts to manipulate and exploit those desperate for treatment.

 In addition to having an oversight role generally, the FDA reviews expanded access requests to make sure there is sound medical reasoning behind them, that the proposed treatment plan offers more chance of benefit than risk of harm, and that the patient is not eligible for a relevant clinical trial.
 The FDA does not “approve” preapproval proposals; rather, it allows them to proceed (or not).
 More than 99 percent of expanded access proposals are allowed to proceed; however, in some circumstances a proposal is amended in response to feedback from FDA reviewers.
 Jarow et al. reviewed a sample of 150 proposals and found that 11 percent were revised in response to FDA input.
 Such revisions were along the lines of changing the proposed dosing schedule or requiring additional safety precautions.
 Because the FDA oversees all medical products and has access to clinical trial data, the agency may be aware of much more information than the treating physician.